- Community Grants Program

 11. WHAT IS THE APPLICATION REVIEW AND AWARDING PROCESS?

 - The St. Joseph Foundation staff logs in all proposals received.
-Applications should be arranged in accordance to the Grant Application Check List.
-Applications that do not adhere to the Grant Application Check List will be deemed INCOMPLETE and will not be considered for funding.
 The St. Joseph Foundation does not consider proposals received after the deadline of 11:00 AM December 31st.

 - The St. Joseph Foundation Board may request additional information for more extensive evaluation by the St. Joseph Foundations Grants Committee.